5 06, 2024

 LING7012

-LING7012 Introduction to Data Science for Linguists Dr. Christophe Coupé MA Elective course.
-Sem 1 Wed, 9:30 am – 11:20 am Venue: CPD-2.25 Course Description This course offers students a detailed introduction to data science and its application to linguistic issues.
+LING7012 Introduction to Data Science for Linguists Prof. Christophe Coupé MA Elective course.
+Sem 1 Wed 9:30 am – 12:20 am Venue: CPD-2.25 Course Description This course offers students a detailed introduction to data science and its application to linguistic issues.
 It covers both theoretical aspects and methods, and assumes no strong background in mathematics or computer science.
 Following an introduction to data science, a number of statistical concepts and tools will be introduced and applied to linguistic data.
 Simple natural language processing (NLP) techniques will also be covered.
-Topics include: sampling, descriptive and inferential statistics, basic parametric and non-parametric statistical tests, regular [...]
+Topics include: sampling, descriptive and inferential statistics, basic parametric and non-parametric statistical [...]

 20 12, 2017